United States cable news: The Weather Channel

 The Weather Channel is the market leader in news regarding weather forecasting and the most widely distributed cable network in the United States.
 It was launched in August 1982, under the ownership of Landmark Communications (which sold the network to a joint venture of NBCUniversal, Blackstone Group and Bain Capital in 2008; these parties, in turn, split the channel, with the non-broadcast assets going to IBM in 2016 and the channel itself going to Byron Allen's Entertainment Studios in 2018).

 Originally, the channel was devoted entirely to weather forecasts and news coverage (with computer-generated local forecasts inserted through each individual cable provider every ten minutes, and previously at randomized time intervals, ten times an hour), but since 2001, the network has increasingly cut back its weather coverage in favor of reality television and documentary series (this reliance on such programs has led to carriage disputes between Dish Network and DirecTV in the early 2010s, the latter resulting in the channel's first provider defection, citing subscriber complaints regarding The Weather Channel's shift away from forecast programs).
-Most of the channel's morning and at least part of its afternoon lineup remains devoted to weather news coverage and national forecasts.
+The entirety of the channel's weekday morning and afternoon, and most of its weekend morning lineup remains devoted to weather news coverage and national forecasts.

 Since the 2000s, there have been several other attempts to launch weather-centric television channels.

 AccuWeather

 The Local AccuWeather Channel

 The Local AccuWeather Channel was distributed mainly as a digital subchannel on various terrestrial television outlets.
 Content on local versions of The Local AccuWeather Channel vary widely, ranging from a mix of local and national AccuWeather content (such as WFAA) to all-local, automated outlets (such as WFMZ-TV).
 Now largely deprecated, it is unknown as of January 2020 (when WFAA dropped its affiliation) whether any affiliates still carry the national AccuWeather Channel over the air.
-In 2021, the service was quietly discontinued in favor of AccuWeather Now, which is also provided free-to-consumer, but through advertising-supported over-the-top providers instead of individual terrestrial affiliates.
+In 2021, the service was quietly discontinued in favor of AccuWeather Now, which is also provided free-to-consumer, but through advertising-supported over-the-top media service providers instead of individual terrestrial affiliates.

 AccuWeather Network

 AccuWeather Network is a national version of the AccuWeather channel.
 The network broadcasts pre-recorded national and regional weather forecasts, analysis of ongoing weather events, and weather-related news, along with local weather segments for mostly the Northeastern United States.
-It is currently on Verizon FIOS and DirecTV.
+It is currently available on providers such as Verizon FIOS and DirecTV.